Hungry Healthy Happy

 • All your favourite Mexican flavours - There is zesty freshness, coriander, and spice.
 All those Mexican flavours you know and love.

-• Less mess than a burrito - If you hate rolling up burritos, and you always make a mess eating them, then you need this vegan burrito bowl in your life.
+• Less mess than a burrito - If you really don't like rolling up burritos, and you always make a mess eating them, then you need this vegan burrito bowl in your life.

 • Quick and easy - This is ready in under 20 minutes